-DO NOT consume milk or milk products (ice cream, etc.); however, please drink plenty of water or other liquids such as juice or soft drinks.
-Popsicles are recommended in place of milk or ice cream.
-Avoid consuming drinks with caffeine.
+DO NOT consume sharp, irritational foods such as chips, popcorn, etc.); however, please drink plenty of water or other liquids such as juice or soft drinks.
+Popsicles are recommended as well as ice cream.
+Avoid consuming drinks with caffeine, or too temperature hot liquids.